 Services that are covered for you What you must pay when you get these services Smoking and tobacco use cessation (counseling to stop smoking or tobacco use) If you use tobacco, we cover two counseling quit attempts within a 12-month period as a preventive service.
 Each counseling attempt includes up to four face-to-face visits.
 There is no coinsurance, copayment, or deductible for the Medicare-covered smoking and tobacco use cessation preventive benefits.
 Supervised exercise therapy (SET) SET is covered for members who have symptomatic peripheral artery disease (PAD) and have a referral from the physician responsible for PAD treatment.
 Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
-The SET program must: Consist of sessions lasting 30-60 minutes, comprising of a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider. \$0 copayment for each Medicare-covered supervised exercise therapy (SET) visit. ^{††} Routine transportation Details of this benefit: Unlimited one-way trips are covered each year (limited to ground transportation only).
+The SET program must: •Consist of sessions lasting 30-60 minutes, comprising of a therapeutic exercise-training program for PAD in patients with claudication •Be conducted in a hospital outpatient setting or a physician's office •Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD •Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider. \$0 copayment or 20% coinsurance for each Medicare-covered supervised exercise therapy (SET) visit.†† You pay these amounts until you reach the out-of-pocket maximum.
+Routine transportation Details of this benefit: •Unlimited one-way trips are covered each year (limited to ground transportation only).
 Provided by: ModivCare® \$0 copayment

-Services that are covered for you What you must pay when you get these services Trips must be to or from plan-approved locations, such as network providers, medical facilities, pharmacies, or hearing and vision appointments.
-Each one-way trip must not exceed 50 miles of driving distance.
-Transportation services must be requested 2 business days prior to a routine scheduled appointment.
-One companion is allowed per trip (companion must be at least 18 years old).
-On some trips, you may have to share a ride with other transportation clients.
-Trips are curb-to-curb service. •Wheelchair-accessible vans are available upon request.
-Transportation by stretcher is available, if needed.
-Drivers do not have medical training.
+Services that are covered for you What you must pay when you get these services •Trips must be to or from plan-approved locations, such as network providers, medical facilities, pharmacies, or hearing and vision appointments. •Each one-way trip must not exceed 50 miles of driving distance. •Transportation services must be requested 2 business days prior to a routine scheduled appointment. •One companion is allowed per trip (companion must be at least 18 years old). •On some trips, you may have to share a ride with other transportation clients. •Trips are curb-to-curb service. •Wheelchair-accessible vans are available upon request. •Transportation by stretcher is available, if needed. •Drivers do not have medical training.
 In case of emergency, call 911.
-This benefit does not cover transportation by: •Ambulance You can get more information by viewing the Vendor Information Sheet at myPreferredCare.com or by calling Customer Service to have a paper copy sent to you.
-Urgently needed services \$0 copayment for each visit.
-Urgently needed services are provided to treat a non- emergency, unforeseen medical illness, injury, or condition that requires immediate medical care but given your circumstances, it is not possible, or it is unreasonable, to obtain services from network providers.
-If it is unreasonable given your circumstances to immediately obtain the medical care from a network provider, then your plan will cover the urgently needed services from a provider out-of-network. \$0 copayment for worldwide coverage of urgently needed services received outside of the United States.
-Please see Chapter 7 Section 1.1 for expense reimbursement for worldwide services.
+This benefit does not cover transportation by: Ambulance You can get more information by viewing the Vendor Information Sheet at myPreferredCare.com or by calling Customer Service to have a paper copy sent to you.
+Urgently needed services \$0 copayment for each visit. \$0 copayment for worldwide Urgently needed services are provided to treat a nonemergency, unforeseen medical illness, injury, or condition coverage of urgently needed that requires immediate medical care but given your services received outside of the United States.
+Please see circumstances, it is not possible, or it is unreasonable, to Chapter 7 Section 1.1 for obtain services from network providers.
+If it is unreasonable given your circumstances to immediately obtain the medical expense reimbursement for care from a network provider, then your plan will cover the worldwide services. urgently needed services from a provider out-of-network.